taichi/modernjs/modernjs.en.md

   * Since the specification is under development [It does not work on browsers released as stable version](http://caniuse.com/#feat=css-grid)

 # Topics on Build
-I talked about basic language talking, testing method, how to make UI, next is build talk.
+I talked about basic language talking, testing method, how to make UI, next is build.

-Continuous integration (CI) is essential in contemporary development process.
+Continuous integration (CI) is essential in a contemporary development process.
 In other words, you have to automate the build process with CLI.
 It will not change even if you develop it in the Windows environment.

 SaaS of CI that I use is [CircleCI] and [AppVeyor].